 I looked up “Steven and dare devil” and found out that on August 18th 1985, a Rhode Island bartender named Steven Trotter made the trip over Niagara Falls in a barrel wrapped in inner tubes.
 Mr. Trotter was fined a total of $5,503.
-Then, he did it again!
+Then, he did it again.
 On June 18th, 1995, Steven returned to the Falls and made it another success.
 This time he and a female partner (a caterer) made the big drop together.
 That is all fine and good for them, but what about the rescuers?
 Somebody had to help get them out of “hot” water.
 Oh my!
-My brother Steven would’ve loved it!
-I remember as children visiting Niagara Falls (height of 167 feet!!) many moons ago with the family.
+I remember as a child visiting Niagara Falls (height of 167 feet!!) many moons ago with the family.
+My brother Steven loved it!
 I would love to visit again.

-Here’s to you bro!
-I always have a sip or two on July 17th (Budweiser is not my brand of beer) at a favorite local cemetery and let Randy drink the rest!
+I always have a sip or two on July 17th which is my brother’s birth date at a favorite local cemetery and let Randy drink the rest!
+(Budweiser is not my brand of beer).

 If there is part of your job that is somewhat risky, convince your brain that you are not scared of said dare or risk, and how proud you will be of your accomplishment.
 Consider all outcomes, and don’t forget others who are or could become involved.
 Then gather the courage and just do it!
 Don’t stop until you are done.
 Feel the exhilaration!
 This is similar to serving as an expert witness!

 Be safe, especially if you have a dangerous job (or hobby)